 The Role of the Department of Business and Professional Regulation

 The Department of Business and Professional Regulation (DBPR) aggressively protects consumers from the acts of fraudulent contractors.
 They work to ensure that anyone working on a structure has the proper licensure per their industry.
 Their tactics include posing as homeowners to catch unlicensed contractors as well as fielding customer complaints and performing site assessments.

 How A Contractor License Defense Lawyer Can Help

-The Fort Lauderdale contractor license defense lawyers at Trent Cotney, P.A. have the experience and diligence to fight for your rights during this stressful process.
+The Fort Lauderdale contractor license defense lawyers at Cotney Construction Law have the experience and diligence to fight for your rights during this stressful process.
 They are well-versed in the DBPR trial process and will take a personal approach to your case.
 Working with a Fort Lauderdale contractor license defense attorney begins with an initial consultation.
 We will learn the details of your case and begin building a strategy that asserts your point of view in regards to the licensing issue.
 We will then vigorously protect your interest and work to attain a positive outcome.